-Privatization of agriculture resulted in a skyrocketing of field’s productivity and since 1990’s chinese consumers are no longer starved with an average of over 3000 kcal per day and per capita.
+Privatization of agriculture resulted in a skyrocketing of field productivity and since the 1990’s Chinese consumers are no longer starved with an average of over 3000 kcal per day and per capita.
 Free trade allowed China to recover its 3500 years old culinary tradition.

-The food is a holly in China.
+The food is holly in China.
 Knowing how to cook is still very important for a woman.
-To illustrate this commitment to food, I’ll give you some example of everyday life :
+To illustrate this commitment to food, I’ll give you some examples of everyday life :

 - The first thing a chinese person will ask to a foreigners is : “Do you like Chinese food ?”

 - The second one will be : “Are you accustomed yet to chinese food ?”

 - The third one is : “Do you know how to cook chinese food ?
 (Be careful never to say yes, otherwise you will have to invite them!)

 Besides, the first thing you must ask when you are going to visit a family in China is « chi fan le ma »? which translates to “Have you eaten already ?”

-As already explained in a previous article about restauration in China, chinese people like to go to the restaurant quite often with colleagues, childhood friends, family, and business partners.
+As already explained in a previous article about restoration in China, Chinese people like to go to restaurants quite often with colleagues, childhood friends, family, and business partners.
 Restaurants in China are affordable and you can eat there every day.
 Chinese citizens like to say that the food at home is always tastier than in the restaurant (if it’s well made).
-This is not necessarily wrong, nor bragging as the food they can buy by themselves should be better than the one used in most of restaurants.
+This is not necessarily wrong, nor bragging as the food they can buy by themselves should be better than the one used in most restaurants.

 Chinese like to do shopping at the market or supermarket because the quality is better.
 Mostly fresh foods.
 Thus, it is impressive to see that even at 6 am you can see seniors doing their shopping there just in order to benefit from the best products.